nicodewet/ansible-control-machine/README.md

   * $ ansible-vault edit vault.yml
   * $ ansible-vault view vault.yml

+Below we run an Ansible play to reproduce our AWS encrypted private key and then we verify (manually at this stage) the fingerprint.
+The latter entails comparing the fingerprint stored by AWS (and visible on the EC2 console) with what we have produced.

+  * $ ansible-playbook site.yml --ask-vault-pass --tags "configuration"
+  * $ openssl pkcs8 -in ansible_test.pem -inform PEM -outform DER -topk8 -nocrypt | openssl sha1 -c

 [Best practice approach for variables and vaults](http://docs.ansible.com/ansible/playbooks_best_practices.html#best-practices-for-variables-and-vaults).

 ## Relevant Ansible and AWS Resources